charlie0129/batt/README.md

 If you are concerned about security, you can check the source code [here](https://github.com/charlie0129/batt) to make sure it does not do anything funny.

-### Why is it written in Go?
+### Why is it written in Go and C?

 Since it is a hobby project, I want to balance effort and the final outcome.
 Go seems a good choice for me.
-However, Go don't have any library to r/w SMC, so I have to write it myself (opensourced here: [charlie0129/gosmc](https://github.com/charlie0129/gosmc)).
-Thankfully this didn't slow down development too much.
+However, C is required to register sleep and wake notifications using Apple's IOKit framework.
+Also, Go don't have any library to r/w SMC, so I have to write it myself ([charlie0129/gosmc](https://github.com/charlie0129/gosmc)).
+This part is also mainly written in C as it interacts with the hardware and uses OS capabilities.
+Thankfully, writing a library didn't slow down development too much.

 ## Acknowledgements

 - [actuallymentor/battery](https://github.com/actuallymentor/battery) for various SMC keys.
-- [hholtmann/smcFanControl](https://github.com/hholtmann/smcFanControl) for its C code to read/write SMC, which I have created Go-bindings as a Go library here [charlie0129/gosmc](https://github.com/charlie0129/gosmc).
+- [hholtmann/smcFanControl](https://github.com/hholtmann/smcFanControl) for its C code to read/write SMC, which inspires [charlie0129/gosmc](https://github.com/charlie0129/gosmc).
 - Apple for its guide to register and unregister sleep and wake notifications.